brigadecore/brigade/docs/content/topics/contributor-guide/reviewing.md

   unilaterally.
 * Ensure changes are well-thought-out and logically correct.
 * Ensure a high level of code quality.
+* Ensure changes are maintainable over the long term and do not introduce a maintenance burden.
 * Ensure changes are well-tested.
 * Ensure changes are well-documented -- both internally and in user-facing documentation.
-* Stymy the introduction of new bugs or regressions.
+* Avoid the introduction of new bugs or regressions.
 * Discourage the introduction of breaking changes (except when a major release is planned).
 * Prevent the introduction of malicious code.